You can customize certificate revocation checking, and you can specify where vCenter Single Sign-On looks for information about revoked certificates.

 If you specified a different domain during installation, log in as administrator@ mydomain.

-- Navigate to the vCenter Single Sign-on configuration UI.
+- Navigate to the Configuration UI.

 - From the Home menu, select Administration.

-- Under Single Sign-On, click Configuration.
+- Under Single Sign On, click Configuration.

 - Click Smart Card Authentication.

-- If certificate policies are in effect in your environment, you can add a policy in the Certificate policies accepted pane.
+- If certificate policies are in effect in your environment, you can add a policy in the Certificate policies pane.